jjholt/User-settings/README.md

+# Installation

-1. Disable output from bad monitor
+# Disable output from bad monitor

-Go to `/usr/share/pulseaudio/alsa-mixer/paths'`
+1. Go to `/usr/share/pulseaudio/alsa-mixer/paths'`
+2. Use Pulse Audio Volume control, `pavu`, to find the exact profile for the controller
-Change the `.conf` to `.conf.backup`
+3. Change the `.conf` to `.conf.backup`
-Log out
+4. Log out to take effect